Student Employee Information

 - A Time Sheet [pdf] is completed and signed by the Supervisor for the hours the student has worked during the pay period.
 The time sheet is turned into the Payroll Department by the due date as determined by the Payroll Schedule [pdf].

 - Pay day arrives.
 If the student elected direct deposit, the payroll funds will be in the bank account(s) that was provided on pay day morning.
 The student can view their direct deposit payroll information on the Employee Services module of Fish 'R' Net.
-If the student did not elect direct deposit, the student will need to pick up their pay check at the Bursar's Office window on pay day Friday or the following Monday, presenting picture ID.
+If the student did not elect direct deposit, the student will need to pick up their pay check at the Student Accounts window on pay day Friday or the following Monday, presenting picture ID.
 Checks not picked up by the end of the day Monday will be mailed to the permanent mailing address on file.
 If a paycheck is lost, destroyed, stolen or stale dated and must be replaced, a check replacement fee will be assessed.

 Please be prepared to complete necessary employment paperwork: